erikbos/gatekeeper/docs/api/cluster.md

 ## Envoycp control plane

 Envoycp monitors the database for changed clusters at `xds.configcompileinterval` interval.
-In case of changes envoycp will compile a new Envoy configuration and notify all envoyproxy instances.
+In case of changes the controlplane will compile a new Envoy configuration and notify all envoyproxy instances.

 ## Example cluster configurations